 - You can gift this amount to as many individuals or beneficiaries as you like, free from income tax.

-What a Completed Gift for Federal Gift and Estate Tax Purposes Means to You
+What Federal Gift and Estate Tax Planning Means to You

-As you might already know, if your estate exceeds the exempt amount, estate taxes can be quite high — in some cases more than 40%.
+If your estate exceeds the exempt amount, estate taxes can be quite high — in some cases more than 40%.
 Since contributions to Path2College 529 Plan are considered a completed gift for federal gift and estate tax purposes, it’s removed from your estate, and can help reduce your future estate tax exposure.
-Plus, you can do this without incurring the federal gift tax as long as your contribution is within the current exclusion limits, as noted in the section above, whether you make your gift annually or in a lump sum on a 5-year accelerated schedule.
+Plus, you can do this without incurring the federal gift tax as long as your contribution is within the current exclusion limits.
 This holds true whether you’re the account owner or simply a contributor.
 If you are going to give a gift anyway, you can not only feel good about helping to fund a student’s education, you can feel good about taking advantage of the gift and estate tax planning benefits.

 Even if your estate is within the exempt amount for Estate Tax purposes, it’s still easier to give loved ones their ‘inheritance’ while you’re alive.
 It’s a fairly common legacy planning strategy.
 With the Path2College 529 Plan, you can give this money to a special person in your life with the confidence to know it’s intended to help them with their education.